 UUSCM BCCi Faith Endorsement Process

-The UUSCM Faith Endorsement is a focused assessment of Unitarian Universalists seeking endorsement for BCCi certification.
+The UUSCM Faith Endorsement is a focused assessment of Unitarian Universalists seeking endorsement for certification by the Board of Chaplaincy Certification Inc. (BCCi).

 The UUSCM created the Faith Endorsement for BCCi in collaboration with the UUA to provide UU’s who are called to professional chaplaincy with an option for endorsement that does not also require receiving fellowship from the UUA Ministerial Fellowship Committee.
 The UUSCM Faith Endorsement is strictly applicable for the purpose of achieving BCCi certification as a professional chaplain or pursuing the ACPE education required for BCCi certification.